I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 This is measured by the BL-DMAC method, the standardized lab assay for quantifying A-type PACs specifically.
 Without DMAC verification, there's no reliable way to know what's actually in the bottle.

 Most drugstore cranberry supplements don't disclose their DMAC-verified PAC content.
 Some list "cranberry extract" with proprietary blends.
-Some use juice powder at concentrations of less than 2% PACs by weight, meaning a 500mg capsule of juice powder might deliver 5 to 10mg of PACs, well below the clinical threshold.
+Some use powder at concentrations of less than 2% PACs by weight, meaning a 500 mg capsule of powder might deliver 5 to 10 mg of PACs, well below the clinical threshold.

 If a product doesn't list a specific milligram amount of A-type PACs verified by DMAC testing, the math probably doesn't add up.